darktable-org/dtdocs/content/module-reference/processing-modules/channel-mixer.md

 # module controls

 destination
 : Select the destination channel that will be affected by the slider settings immediately below.
 The red, green and blue destination channels are used for color mixing as described in the _matrix multiplication_ section above.
-The gray channel is used for making grayscale images as described in the _monochome_ section above.
+The gray channel is used for making grayscale images as described in the _monochrome_ section above.
 It is also possible to define the R, G & B input channels to produce HSL (hue, saturation and lightness) values on the output, although this is a very specialised application.

 red
 : Defines how much the red input channel should contribute to the selected destination channel.